 In Monroe County, several municipalities also passed bonds to maintain open space by purchasing development rights through conservation easements on farms.
 A local planning process in the mid-1990s led the Town of Pittsford to the goal of preserving 2,000 acres of open space.
 A town-wide inventory identified 1,200 acres on seven viable, priority farms in addition to several hundred acres of sensitive lands of ecological or scenic importance.
 The town authorized a \$9.9 million bond to purchase key parcels and development.13

-- 12 Local Open Space Planning Guide.
+12 Local Open Space Planning Guide.
 NYS DEC and NYS DOS.
-2007. - 13 'A Vision for the Canandaigua Lake Watershed'.
-Finger Lakes Land Trust.
+2007.

 Skaneateles Lake Pier